 b The zeolite requirement based on adsorption capacity was not sufficient to attain a flowrate of 6 BV per hour.
 Additional zeolite was specified to increase the volume of the zeolite bed.

-As wastewater flows over the packed bed the positively charged ammonium ions are adsorbed to the surface of the zeolite medium.
+As wastewater flows over the packed bed, the positively charged ammonium ions are adsorbed to the surface of the zeolite.
 The adsorption capacity of the zeolite bed depends on several factors including the type of zeolite, ammonium ion concentration, the presence of competing ions, and use history (age) of the zeolite medium.
-As the reactor functions, potential adsorption sites become occupied and the removal efficiency of the system will decrease.
+As the reactor functions, potential adsorption-sites become occupied and the removal efficiency of the system will decrease.
 The continuous column, pilot scale reactor was able to achieve 95 percent removal efficiency over the course of nine regeneration cycles when operating at a flowrate of between four and eight bed volumes (BV) per hour.
 This analysis assumed a flowrate of six BV per hour.

 The initial adsorption (exchange) capacity of the natural zeolite medium was 3.1 mg NH4-N/g of zeolite.
 At the end of nine regeneration cycles, the exchange capacity had dropped by 39 percent to 1.9 mg NH4-N/g zeolite.
 The elapsed time to reach breakthrough decreased from 42 hours initially, to 12 hours at the conclusion of nine regeneration cycles.
 The average adsorption capacity of 2.4 mg NH4-N/g (3.1 mg NH4/g) zeolite, over the nine regeneration cycles, was used to estimate the required zeolite quantity.
 An additional quantity of zeolite was specified to reach the target flowrate of six BVs.
 One tenth of the required zeolite quantity is replaced at the conclusion of each regeneration cycle (the oldest medium) such that the average adsorption capacity is maintained over time.
 The average breakthrough time over nine cycles is 21 hours.